artur-rios/dotnet-tools/README.md

 Templates:

-- `.editorconfig` and `.gitignore` are copied exclusively from `templates/.editorconfig.template` and `templates/.gitignore.template`.
 - `LICENSE` (MIT) is rendered from `templates/LICENSE.MIT.template` with current year and author.
+- Solution is rendered from `templates/solution.sln.template`.
+- Project is rendered from either `templates/project.nuget.csproj.template` (NuGet metadata) or `templates/project.minimal.csproj.template` (minimal).
-- Solution and project are rendered from `templates/solution.sln.template` and `templates/project.nuget.csproj.template` with placeholders replaced.
+- Test project (when applicable) is rendered from `templates/project.Tests.csproj.template`.

 ### `init-min` Command Details